PV-Tutorials/2024_Modeling_Webinar/README.md

 * PySAM: https://nrel-pysam.readthedocs.io/en/main/
 * pvlib-python: https://pvlib-python.readthedocs.io/en/stable/

+A webinar recording of the tutorial can be [found here.](https://www.youtube.com/watch?v=T4LJd894JsE)

 ## Tutorial Setup
 These tutorials are made with [Jupyter](https://jupyter.org), which is a browser based interactive Python notebook.